UserLH1/OSproject/README.md

     ```bash
     cat <output_file_name>
     ```
     Replace `<output_file_name>` with the actual name of the file you wish to view.

+5. **Testing**:
+To validate the correctness of the executables, run the Test.sh script.
+This script will compare the output of each program against the expected results stored in the test_files/expected_output directory.

+    ```bash
+    ./Test.sh
+    ```
+### Automation with `automate.sh`

+7. **Automating the Entire Process**:
+   The `automate.sh` script is designed to seamlessly integrate the compilation, execution, and testing phases of your project.
+Running this script will automatically perform all the necessary steps to compile the source code, execute the binaries, and run tests against them.

+    ```bash
+    ./automate.sh
+    ```

+    Here's what `automate.sh` does:

+    - **Compile**: First, it invokes `Compile.sh` to compile all `.c` source files in the `src` directory.
+The compiled executables are placed in the `bin` directory.
+    - **Execute**: Next, it runs `Run.sh` to execute each of the compiled binaries, capturing their output in the `output` folder.
+    - **Test**: Finally, it executes `Test.sh` to compare the actual output of each program with the expected output defined in the `test_files/expected_output` directory.
+This step verifies the correctness of each program.

+   By running `automate.sh`, you can efficiently ensure that all parts of your project work together as expected.
+It's especially useful for continuous integration environments or when making significant changes to the codebase, as it allows for quick verification that everything is functioning correctly.

 ## Built With